mkdasher/SM64Lua/README.md

 - E
   - Changes the power of 10 step for `R` `N` `D` and `S`
 - R
-  - Ratio of forwards Movement over sideways movement
+  - Ratio of forwards movement over sideways movement
 - D
   - Displacement (offset)
 - N